UKCloud/documentation/articles/azure/azs-how-create-vm-terraform.md

 The process of authentication can be handled in one of two ways, either as **Environment Variables** or in the **Provider Block**.

-[Environment Variables Option](#example-of-environment-variables) - you can create your **terraform plan** by putting only the plan itself into `example.tf` and then keep `variables.tf` separate.
+[Environment Variables Option](#example-of-how-variables-are-used-in-terraform) - you can create your **terraform plan** by putting only the plan itself into `main.tf` and then keep `variables.tf` separate.
 You have to declare the actual values in the `terraform.tfvars` file.
 This is the file that you will need to populate with your actual credential details.

 > [!NOTE]
-> You can also put the content of `variables.tf` in the `example.tf` at the top of the file.
+> You can also put the content of `variables.tf` in the `main.tf` at the top of the file.

-[Provider Block Option](#example-of-provider-block) - you can create your **terraform plan** by putting everything in one `example.tf` file, which then contains your Provider and variables settings explicitly in said plan.
+[Provider Block Option](#example-of-provider-block) - you can create your **terraform plan** by putting everything in one `main.tf` file, which then contains your Provider and variables settings explicitly in said plan.

 Official [Variables Guide](https://www.terraform.io/intro/getting-started/variables.html)

-### Example of How Variables are Used in Terraform
+### Example of how variables are used in Terraform

 #### `variables.tf`